College Housing – Code of Conduct and Dismissal Policy

-For all infractions depending on the level of severity, the Vice President of Student Services reserves the right to waive the Coaching Conversation, Strike 1, Strike 2, and proceed to Strike 3 immediately.
+For all infractions depending on the level of severity, the Chief of Human Resources or designee reserves the right to waive the Coaching Conversation, Strike 1, Strike 2, and proceed to Strike 3 immediately.

 In those rare instances, where a student has been dismissed from housing, he or she will no longer be able to come as a guest to the College Housing building known as The Dock.
 This includes, but is not limited to, the current year he or she may have been dismissed, as well as, subsequent years in the future indefinitely.
 St. Clair County Community College views its College Housing as a privilege and residents are expected to be held to a higher standard of healthy and safe living which impacts all residents.
 This does not impact the student from attending the College or other buildings on campus.
 The student is only prohibited from entering the College Housing facility.

-In the event, that a current or former student who has been dismissed wishes to either re-apply to be considered to live in housing again or come as a guest to College Housing after a dismissal, he or she must make a formal appeal in writing to the Housing Manager and send this to: firstname.lastname@example.org.
+In the event that a current or former student who has been dismissed wishes to either re-apply to be considered to live in housing again or come as a guest to College Housing after a dismissal, he or she must make a formal appeal in writing to the Manager of College Housing and send this to: firstname.lastname@example.org.

 - Request for more information from the student which may include a personal interview and/or additional written documentation at the discretion of the Housing Committee.

-The decision of the Housing Committee is final and there is no further appeal process.
+The decision of the Housing Committee is final with no further appeal process.